-diameter at breast height/DBH, canopy cover, leaf area index, crown base height) from its rich three-dimensional (3D) information [1].
+IGHT detection and ranging (LiDAR) can be used to ▲ accurately estimate forest structure attributes [e.g., tree height, diameter at breast height (DBH), canopy cover, leaf area index, and crown base height] from its rich 3-D information [1].
 It has been proven to be a highly useful remote sensing technique in the practices of forest inventory [2]-[4] and forest management [5]-[7].
-Currently, airborne, unmanned aerial vehicle (UAV)-borne, mobile, and terrestrial lidar systems are the most commonly used lidar platforms in forestrelated applications [8]-[11].
-However, each of these lidar platforms has its own limitations.
-The down-looking airborne and UAV-borne lidar systems can provide highly accurate tree canopy information, but lack tree trunk information [12]; mobile lidar systems (e.g., backpack lidar) can provide detailed tree trunk information, but the limited vertical field of view and measurement range may result in the missing of upper canopy information [13]; single-location scans of terrestrial laser scanning (TLS) suffer from the occlusion effect of branches and leaves, and the registration of multi-scan TLS data can be highly time-consuming [14], [15].
-The fusion of multi-platform lidar data has the potential to provide an ultimate solution to address the limitations of each lidar platform.
+Currently, airborne, unmanned aerial vehicle (UAV)-borne, mobile, and terrestrial LiDAR systems are the most commonly used LiDAR platforms in forest-related applications [8]-[11].
+However, each of these LiDAR platforms has its own limitations.
+The down-looking airborne and UAV-borne LiDAR systems can provide highly accurate tree canopy information but lack tree trunk information [12]; mobile LiDAR systems (e.g., backpack LiDAR) can provide detailed tree trunk information, but the limited vertical field of view and measurement range may result in the missing of upper canopy information [13]; single-location scans of terrestrial laser scanning (TLS) suffer from the occlusion effect of branches and leaves, and the registration of multiscan TLS data can be highly time-consuming [14], [15].
+The fusion of multiplatform LiDAR data has the potential to provide an ultimate solution to address the limitations of each LiDAR platform.

-Currently, there are three commonly used point cloud registration frameworks, including target-based methods, feature-based methods, and point-based methods [16]-[18].
-Target-based methods usually need the assistance of exterior information to register lidar point clouds, e.g., positioning information from a global positioning system (GPS) [19], registration targets that can be easily identified [20], [21], or color information provided by cameras [22], [23].
-Feature-based methods work similarly to target-based methods, which use tie points/lines/polygons to register lidar point clouds, but these features are identified within lidar point clouds (e.g., buildings, roofs, roads and traffic signs) [24].
-Point-based maqin@ibcas.ac.cn; yangqiuli621@gmail.com; sxl456852@ibcas.ac.cn; ai10056@126.com; jinshichao1993@gmail.com; eve.zhangj@gmail.com; guo.qinghua@gmail.com).
+Currently, there are three commonly used point cloud registration frameworks, including target-, feature-, and pointbased methods [16]-[18].
+Target-based methods usually need the assistance of exterior information to register LiDAR point clouds, e.g., positioning information from a global positioning system (GPS) [19], registration targets that can be easily identified [20], [21], or color information provided by cameras [22], [23].
+Feature-based methods work similar to targetbased methods, which use tie points/lines/polygons to register LiDAR point clouds, but these features are identified within